Weakly directed self-avoiding walks: Introduction

 With the \emm weakly directed walks, of this paper, we reach a growth constant of about $2.54$.
 These walks are defined in the next section.
 Their \gf\ is given in Section~\ref{sec:gf}, after some preliminary results on partially directed \emm bridges, (Sections~\ref{sec:culminant-kernel} and \ref{sec:culminant-heaps}).
 This series turns out to be much more complicated that the \gfs\ of directed and partially directed walks, which are rational: we prove that it has a natural boundary in the complex plane, and in particular is not D-finite (that is, it does not satisfy any linear differential equation with polynomial coefficients).
 However, we are able to derive from this series certain asymptotic properties of weakly directed walks, like their growth constant and average end-to-end distance (which we find, unfortunately, to grow linearly with the length).
 Finally, we perform in Section~\ref{sec:diag} a similar study for a diagonal variant of weakly directed walks.
+Our intuition told us that this variant would give a larger growth constant, but we shall see that this is wrong.
 Section~\ref{sec:comments} discusses a few more points, including random generation.